solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 | top 1 by TimeGenerated
 ```

-!["The results from an Azure Metrics query is displayed"]
+!["The results from an Azure Metrics query are displayed"]

 The table below, pulled from the [Microsoft documentation][52],
 indicates the metrics exposed by Flexible Server instances: